Home » Metabolism » Metabolic Health » Diabetes Prevention

 Dieting Around Diabetes

 Diabetes has reached epidemic proportions in the United States and elsewhere.
 That is no secret.
-The combined evils of American eating and a saturated market of processed foods soaked in high-fructose corn-syrup keeps the rate of diagnosis dangerously in the red.
+The combined evils of American eating habits and a saturated market of processed foods soaked in high-fructose corn-syrup keeps the rate of diagnosis dangerously in the red.
 The scariest part is that diabetes affects more and more youth, and at earlier ages, every year.

 diabetes-diets